What is GI cancer?

 It does not discriminate between men and women.

 The GI Cancer Institute aims to fundraise for, and raise awareness about GI cancer.
 It’s important that we improve survival rates for GI cancer.

 - Our survival rates are lower than for other more well known cancers.
 The five-year survival rate of people with cancer of the stomach is 29%, bowel 69% – and only 8.7% of people diagnosed with pancreatic cancer live more than five years after their initial diagnosis.

-- In 2012, more than 12,000 people died of gastro-intestinal cancers —more than twice the combined total for breast and prostate cancers.
+- In 2018, it is estimated that 13,809 people will die from gastro-intestinal cancers —more than twice the estimated combined total for breast and prostate cancers.